 - Subject to inappropriate jokes, remarks, stereotyping, or other behavior that contributes to a hostile work environment.

 - Retaliated against for making a complaint about harassment.

 - Subjected to sexual harassment based on their military status.

 At McOmber McOmber & Luber, P.C, our attorneys believe that all employees are entitled to a workplace that is free from discrimination, including those that have served in the military.
 Our NJ military employment discrimination lawyers fight to obtain maximum compensation for those affected by workplace discrimination.

 Employers are responsible for creating a workplace atmosphere where discrimination based on military status is not encouraged or tolerated.
 The most important thing for employers is to take proactive measures to prevent, investigate, address, and defend any possible claims of discrimination.
 Employers facing accusations of discrimination must work closely with lawyers who can develop the strongest possible defenses to these claims.
 Our firm represents a wide range of employers to defend military or veteran discrimination claims.

 Experienced NJ Veteran Discrimination Attorneys Can Help You

-Whenever you feel you are being discriminated against in the workplace because of your military status, or you witness the discrimination of another, it is essential to reach out to the experienced veteran discrimination attorneys at McOmber McOmber & Luber.
+Whenever you feel you are being discriminated against in the workplace because of your military status, or you witness the discrimination of another, it is essential to reach out to the experienced veteran discrimination attorneys at McOmber McOmber & Luber, P.C.
 We will review the details of your case and help you determine if you should pursue action through the NJLAD or applicable federal laws.